 A quick run across the road (B) may get a few more serials as will a walk further along the A17 verge, though as the A17 can get very busy, this is one of those unpleasant experiences you may wish to avoid!
 Occasionally visiting helicopters land at the Westernmost end of the apron and you can get nice shots of them until they touch down, when the lie of the land means their wheels or lower fuselage will become obscured.
 Back in the car and drive along the A17.
 There are four spots of dubious usefulness for a variety of reasons.

 First off there's a turn-off on the north side of the road by the radar tower (C); a fair bit of room to park well off the dangerous A17 but do you really want to sit under an operational radar for any length of time?
 This is as close as you can get to the runway but it's still pretty distant - 600mm+ really needed for photos from here.
 Next up there is a layby on the south side of the A17, which has the advantage of not making your gonads glow in the dark but offers no separation from the lorries thundering past right next to you (D).
 Just past the layby on the northern side of the road there is a small yard used by the local farmer (E).
 This is now pretty distant from the runway, but - assuming you're not moved on - is about the safest point to park on this side of the airfield, and the taxiway isn't quite so far.
-Still very big lens territory though.
+Still very big lens territory though, and the taxiway is very rarely used.

 Travelling up the road towards Cranwell, there's a track going off into the fields on your left (H), with enough room for a car or two to park in the entrance without blocking it.
-From here you may be able to log, but not photograph, any airframes in the dump area but it is rather hit and miss and generally the lie of the land will block any decent view.
+From here you may be able to log, but not photograph, any airframes in the dump area (none at the time of writing) but it is rather hit and miss and generally the lie of the land will block any decent view.
 The apron by the hangar a little further North is now blocked from view by a raised bank.
 Back to the car and drive further up the road.
 At various points you may be able to see aircraft on your left but generally distance, foliage and other obstructions make most of this stretch of road very poor for viewing.
-However you will soon come to another station entrance, and, not far past that, a farm track on the right, leading east.
+However, you will soon come to another station entrance, and, not far past that, a farm track on the right, leading east.
 Here (I) there is room for several cars to park at the beginning of the track but it can be very muddy and gets worse the further you go along the track.
 Please make sure you leave the track clear enough that tractors can get past.
 From here you can cross the road for views of the aircraft on the apron nearby; again buildings can obscure some of them so a bit more hiking up and down the road may be necessary to log them all, or photograph specific airframes.
 There is a hedge, but it is usually kept fairly well trimmed and anyone of average height shouldn't be bothered by it - or should be able to find a part that isn't quite as high as the rest.
 Alternatively, a small stepladder could be useful.

 Walk a little bit further North and you'll be near the start of runway 27 (J); pictures of anything departing are so-so as they tend to be quite high by this point; jets are lower though.
 Aircraft on approach are easy to take shots of, as the landscape is flat and you have plenty of warning that they're coming in.
 A 300mm or 400mm lens will also give you enough reach for some decent taxiing shots of aircraft taxiing onto runway 27 - this is the only location at Cranwell that really offers a decent selection of photographic opportunities.
 The sun is generally south of the centreline for most of the day.
 Back into your car and continue driving North.
 Shortly past the stop lights there's a rather muddy and uneven layby on the right (K), room for one or two cars maximum, offering no advantage over the previous spot unless that's already full up.

 Continuing up the road, turn left at the junction and you'll see a nicely kept area of grass with a few trees on your left.
 There is a spot where you can pull over off the road (L).
-Go up to the hedge - not beyond the sign warning of an active airfield - and you can get fairly distant views of the airfield from here; King Airs that have landed on 09 can taxi in front of you, round the corner and past the tower, disappearing out of sight behind the trees to the North of the station (and of course in the reverse route if departing from 27).
+Go up to the hedge - not beyond the sign warning of an active airfield - and you can get fairly distant views of the airfield from here; aircraft that have landed on 09 can taxi in front of you, round the corner and past the tower, disappearing out of sight behind the trees to the North of the station (and of course in the reverse route if departing from 27).
 Trees and buildings further West from this spot block other views of the airfield, but if runway 19 is in use then you can walk from where you have left your car to a spot around final approach (e.g. M) to try and catch some landing shots.

 Use of runway 01/19 is, however, rare as the prevailing winds are from the west.
 If you keep driving to the West you can rejoin the A17, passing through the middle of the station.
 The main guardroom is on your left (look out for a sign asking visitors to park behind the guardroom); if you want a picture of the Jet Provost gate guard, pop in here and ask permission, they normally don't mind.
 The JP itself is further along, easily visible from the road on your left (N).
 The famous RAF college, an impressive looking building, is further along on your right.